-Most of the modern cars come with modern features like the AVM (Around View Monitor) and Blindspot Warning (BSW) features.
-It’s important to keep them in the peak condition by diagnosing them regularly, especially the high-tech features like Laser radar and sonar.
-An OBD 2 scanner can help you detect all the problems with them, even if it’s in a very early stage of the problem
+Most modern cars come with modern features like the AVM (Around View Monitor) and Blindspot Warning (BSW) features.
+It’s important to keep them in peak condition by diagnosing them regularly, especially the high-tech features like Laser radar and sonar.
+An OBD 2 scanner can help you detect all the problems with them, even if it’s in a very early stage of the problem.

 Adaptive headlight problems

 If you’re facing problems with the headlights, you can use the OBD 2 scanner to detect the problems.
 Especially, the adaptive headlights may get into trouble often and stop working.
 In that case, if you get troubleshooting indications in the dashboard monitor or not, you can detect it with your OBD 2 scanner.

 Lane camera and auto driving